Television system

 Systems are differentiated from networks primarily by their less extensive service area – while a network will serve most Canadian broadcast markets in some form, a system will typically serve only a few markets.
 As well, a system may or may not offer some classes of programming, such as a national newscast, which are typically provided by a network.

-Finally, with regards to "primary" systems, the amount of common programming on participating stations may be variable.
+Finally, with regard to "primary" systems, the amount of common programming on participating stations may be variable.
 While CTV Two (and previously City, the Baton Broadcast System (BBS) and Global) generally maintains programming and scheduling practices similar to networks (with variations required for specific stations licensed under educational or ethnic formats), the programming and scheduling of stations part of Omni and the Crossroads Television System often differs greatly between stations, with the system sometimes serving mainly as a common format and brand positioning, but providing limited common programming.

 Television systems should not be confused with twinsticks, although some individual stations might be part of both types of operations simultaneously.
 Moreover, a single originating station serving multiple markets within the same province or region is neither a network nor a system; it is merely a station (although it might still be described as a system by its owner, as was the case with Toronto multicultural station CFMT-TV during the 1990s, prior to the formation of Omni Television).
 For example, independent station CHCH-DT in Hamilton has rebroadcasters in various parts of Ontario but broadcasts the same newscasts, entertainment programming and advertising, which target Hamilton and surrounding areas in the Golden Horseshoe region, across all of these transmitters province-wide.

 A similar concept exists in Italy, the television circuit system, wherein various local broadcasters would receive programming from a single source.
 Notable examples include Euro TV, SuperSix, Junior TV, and Odeon.